claudiofronterre/misc/openBLAS.md

 # How to install openBLAS library for R in Ubuntu

 The standard base R installation makes use of BLAS library for matrix computations.
-However, the openBLAS library is much faster and optimised and can works also with multiple processors.
+However, the openBLAS library is much faster and optimised and can work also with multiple processors.
 First of all install the library `benchmarkme`.
 It contains the function `get_linear_algebra` that will show which libraries R is currently using for algebraic calculus (Note: it currently works only under Linux and Apple OS).
 Moreover, it allows us to run test to see the difference in speed after installing openBLAS.

 ```r
 install.packages("benchmarkme")